uuuzbf/bf42plus/README.md

 - Better screenshots: timestamp in filename, png or jpg files, different save location(?)
 - Customizing ID display in chat and nametags
 - Improve windowed mode
+- Chat/kill logging to file

 ### Experiment
 Version 1.3.0 has a few optional (disabled by default!) patches, which may improve overall gameplay experience, however it needs more testing.
 When it is enabled the game applies the patches with a 50% chance on startup.
-When a multiplayer map ends it is revealed wether it was enabled or not via a message in the chat and on the middle death message.
+When a multiplayer map ends it is revealed wether it was enabled or not via a message in the chat and on the middle death message, also in the player names.
 This way one can form an opinion about gameplay experience before knowing if the patches are active or not.

 To enable this blind test mode with the patches, change the setting `highPrecBlindTest` in the config to `on` (or `plus.highPrecBlindTest 1` in the console, then restart).
 This config option will be removed in the next version when the test ends.
 The patches may become default enabled or disabled depending on how the tests go.